almayoung/The-Practical-SQL-Bootcamp-for-Data-Analysts-and-Data-Scientists/README.md

 # The-Practical-SQL-Bootcamp-for-Data-Analysts-and-Data-Scientists

-My solutions from weekly challenge on Udemy: The Practical SQL Bootcamp for Data Analysts and Data Scientists by Ava Cas, PhD.
+My solutions to the weekly challenge on Udemy: The Practical SQL Bootcamp for Data Analysts and Data Scientists by Ava Cas, PhD.

 Here is the direct [link](https://www.udemy.com/course/practical-sql-bootcamp-for-analysts/) to the course.